emarth/emarth.github.io/page.md

 ### About me

 - Masters Student at the University of Ottawa under the supervision of [Kirill Zaynullin](https://kirillmath.ca/).
-- Interested in algebraic and arithmetic geometry.
+- General areas of interest: algebraic geometry, number theory.
 - E-mail: *emart133 AT uottawa DOT ca*

 ### Publications and preprints